Repointing Cost

 Finding a good bricklayer can be difficult, many are booked up weeks if not months in advance, so don't leave things till the last minute.

-The average cost of repointing a house can vary depending on the style of brick and type of method used.
+The average cost of repointing a house can vary depending on the style of brick and the type of method used.
 When calculating the price, you need to think about:

 - Timescale